alexholcombe/mixRSVP/dev/developingNotes.md

 # Questions

+#insanely, format.p cannot be found by annotate_fit call from top environment even when it's within the function defined

 * Would be ridiculous to use ggplot2:: everytime invoked that ,but is that the way to get rid of "plot_hist_with_fit: no visible binding for global variable ‘SPE’" ?